Pro and Con

-Pro and Con is a 1993 9 minute 16mm short animated film produced, directed and animated by Joanna Priestley and Joan Gratz using drawings on paper, pixillated hands and object animation.
+Pro and Con is a 1993 9-minute 16mm short animated film produced, directed and animated by Joanna Priestley and Joan C. Gratz using drawings on paper, pixillated hands and object animation.
 The "Pro" section of the film was written by Barbara Carnegie and Joanna Priestley and narrated by Lt.
 Janice Inman.
 The "Con" section was written by Jeff Green and narrated by Allen Nause.
 The sound was designed and produced by Lance Limbocker and Chel White with music by Chel White.
 Pro and Con was commissioned through the Metropolitan Arts Commission's Percent for Art Program in Multnomah County, Oregon.

 Synopsis

 Pro and Con investigates life in prison through two monologues: one by a corrections officer (Lt.
 Janice Inman), and the other by Oregon State Penitentiary inmate, written by Jeff Green.
 The guard is concerned both with the inability of our current prison system to deal with the increasingly violent nature of crime and the cyclical nature of crime within families.
 The inmate reflects on the isolation he feels- how much he misses not only his wife and family, but also such mundane activities as riding in a car.
 Pro and Con features self-portraits that were drawn by inmates at the penitentiary and object animation of weapons and crafts that were confiscated from inmates.